Nov 24, 2009

 3. HER Helmet Thursdays: Ecology-Economy Leaders – Charter participants (detailed list), including tips on cycling there!

-Some people think of the HER” in HER Helmet Thursdays as referring to Mother Earth, who certainly benefits from more people cycling.
-Both the cyclists (directly) and the businesses (indirectly) are showing their support for HER, Mother Earth.
+The HER” in HER Helmet Thursdays refers to Mother Earth, who benefits from more people cycling.
+Both the cyclists (directly) and the businesses (indirectly) are showing their support for HER/Mother Earth.
 How?
-By reducing carbon emissions that contribute to climate change, and by reducing noise pollution, air pollution, and water pollution (oil runoff into Monterey Bay).
+By reducing carbon emissions, noise pollution, air pollution, and water pollution (oil runoff into Monterey Bay).
+For more info, see the City of Monterey’s page about transportation and its impact on the environment.

 “HER” is also an acronym for Hotels, Educational attractions and Entertainment venues, and Restaurants.
 Also included are related businesses and organizations in each of those categories, as follows: